redakker/articles/README.md

-# TODO
- - unify data objects
- - unify error message
- - introduce user levels
- - introduce NgRx Store
- - user modification endpoint can modify the username/e-mail to an existing one without any error message and prevention.
-Currently client prevent this action without sending any username/email at modifitation time.
- - allow to modify password for user in the endpoint.
-Currently the exact string is written into the database.
-Server side does not encrypt it.
-In this case the login will be never success after the password modification
- - create an endpoint whcih allow to get the articles by user
- - server should not allow to modify articles by other users
- - Articles endpoint should not send the "articlesCount", it can get from the article array easily.
-Article endpoint should send a simple article array
- - article cards have display issue in 850-1000px with resolution

 # Articles

 This project is a frontend for an article server.
 The software displays the articles of the users who were previously signed up to the system.
-The registartion is easy free.
+The registartion is easy and free.
 Articles can be published right after the registration.

 ## Features